kshedden/goclaims/README.md

 container, but there are a few key differences.
 A major goal here is to support "long format" data such as adminstrative records in which each subject has multiple data records.
-It is strongly desirable that those records be stored adjacently on disk, even though the records for one subject may be non-adjacent in the original SAS files.
+It is strongly desirable that those records be stored adjacently on disk (the records for one subject are usually not adjacent in the original SAS files).
 We accomplish this by defining the buckets based on a hash function applied to the id variable.
 The use of a sequence variable further faciliates longitudinal analyses of these datasets.

+The main use-case for this data layout is to support analyses that require one or more "full table scans", where the processing of different subjects can be done concurrently.
+It is easy to write code that "walks through" each bucket, processing the (adjacent) records for each subject in sequence.
+These "walking" processes can be run concurrently over the buckets.

+The construction of the data described here is intended to be efficient for large SAS files, making extensive use of concurrent processing.
+For example, around 3TB of SAS files can be reduced to around 200GB of data in around 15 hours on a single workstation.

 Configuration
 -------------